-- advance the clinical development of beloranib as a treatment for obesity and hyperphagia in PWS patients through Phase 3 clinical trials; - advance the clinical development of beloranib as a treatment for craniopharyngioma-associated obesity through a Phase 2a clinical trial and the initiation of pivotal clinical trials; - initiate IND-enabling studies and clinical development of ZGN-839 and our second-generation MetAP2 inhibitors through the initiation of Phase 1 clinical development; - initiate a Phase 2b clinical trial of beloranib as a treatment for severe obesity in the general population; - seek to identify additional indications for beloranib; - · seek to obtain regulatory approvals for our product candidates; - · add operational, financial and management information systems; - · add personnel, including personnel to support our product development and future commercialization; and - maintain, leverage and expand our intellectual property portfolio.
+- advance the clinical development of beloranib as a treatment for obesity and hyperphagia in patients with PWS through Phase 3 clinical trials; - advance the clinical development of beloranib as a treatment for HIAO; - initiate IND-enabling studies and clinical development of ZGN-839 and our second-generation MetAP2 inhibitors through the initiation of Phase 1 clinical development; - advance the clinical development of beloranib as a treatment for severe obesity in the general population through a Phase 2b clinical trial; - seek to identify additional indications for beloranib; - seek to obtain regulatory approvals for our product candidates; - add operational, financial and management information systems; - add personnel, including personnel to support our product development and future commercialization; and - maintain, leverage and expand our intellectual property portfolio.

-We expect that the net proceeds from this offering, together with our existing cash and cash equivalents as of March 31, 2014 and available borrowings under our March 2014 credit facility, will enable us to fund our operating expenses and capital expenditures requirements for at least the next 12 months.
+We expect that our existing cash and cash equivalents as of September 30, 2014, together with the anticipated net proceeds of this offering, and anticipated cash flow will enable us to fund our operating expenses and capital expenditure requirements for at least the next 18 months.
 We have based this estimate on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
 Because of the numerous risks and uncertainties associated with the development of beloranib, ZGN-839 and our second-generation MetAP2 inhibitors and because the extent to which we may enter into collaborations with third parties for development of these product candidates is unknown, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the research and development of our product candidates.
-Our future capital requirements for beloranib, ZGN-839 and our second-generation MetAP2 inhibitors will depend on many factors, including:
+Our future capital requirements for beloranib, ZGN-839 and our second-generation MetAP2 inhibitors, including: